openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : CONDITIONAL.
 A string containing a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].
 See (#request_presentation_definition) for more details.

 `presentation_definition_uri`:
 : CONDITIONAL.
-A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange] can be retrieved .
+A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange] can be retrieved.
 See (#request_presentation_definition_uri) for more details.

 `client_metadata`:
 : OPTIONAL.
 This parameter enables Verifier's metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing metadata values.
 The `client_metadata` parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
 MUST NOT be present if `client_metadata_uri` parameter is present.

 `client_metadata_uri`:
 : OPTIONAL.
 This parameter enables Verifier's metadata to be passed by reference, rather than by value.
-The `request_uri` value is a URL referencing a resource containing a Verifier's metadata object.
+The value is a URL referencing a resource containing a Verifier's metadata object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the Wallet.
 MUST NOT be present if `client_metadata` parameter is present.

 Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].